I Became A Stone Mason For 30 Days!

 - A is from Kenya and is volunteering for a month.

-- Dr. C is a director at his hospital and yet humbly volunteers.
+- Dr. C is a director at a Texas hospital and volunteers without any ego.

 - A willingly quit his summer internship and is spending the summer to volunteer.

-- M would sometimes skip the afternoon snack break to continue with seva.
+- M would skip the afternoon snack break to continue with seva.

 - D and M would wake up early to attend the mangala aarti and shangar aarti rituals, which occur at 6:00 am and 7:30 am, respectfully.
-They would perform yoga and morning puja (morning rituals) in between the rituals in front of the 49-foot Tapomurti Shri Nilkanth Varni.
+They would perform yoga and morning puja (morning rituals) outdoors.

 - A was trying to find a full-time job in computer science, but upon hearing the opportunity, he decided to become a full-time volunteer for the past year.
-He felt that this was the best way to thank his guru, Pramukh Swami Maharaj, for all that he has done.
+He felt that this was the best way to thank his guru, Pramukh Swami Maharaj.

 1. True Meaning of Harmony